Obituary of Maria Major

 Maria has never known a stranger and was always the go to person in the family.
 She loved being there for each person who entered her life.
 In her final stages of life, she was still impacting lives.
 She was an excellent listener and able to draw people out and draw them in.
 She will be greatly missed.
 She led a fulfilled life with a tremendous amount of joy and adventure.

-A Celebration of Life will be held at The Garcia Opera House in Socorro ,New Mexico on Saturday March 23 at 11am; afterwards a luncheon will be served at the Garcia Opera House.To send flowers to the family of Maria Major, please visit Tribute Store
+A Celebration of Life will be held at The Garcia Opera House in Socorro ,New Mexico on Saturday March 23 at 11am; afterwards a luncheon will be served at the Garcia Opera House.To send flowers to the family or plant a tree in memory of Maria Major, please visit Tribute Store